alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 Subscribers::RegistrationMailer.attach_to('registration')
 {% endhighlight %}

-We have been broadcasting that event about user sign up, but nothing was really happening as a result.
-We created a subscriber to do something useful when the event is captured; send out that welcome email we have been talking about.
+This looks good, signup process just broadcasts an event about user signup and carries on with its tasks.
+Modules which are not core to the application can then hook onto these events to attach extended functionality.

-There is a gotcha though, building modular, losely coupeled system with message publishing has its own cons.
+Building modular, losely coupeled system with message publishing has its own cons.
 Biggest being, the system is too loosely coupeled.
-If something stops working nothing goes wrong and it might take too long to identify it.
+If something stops working no errors start cropping up and it might take too long to identify it.
 However I believe that failures can happen anywhere and a system which fails with grace is more robust that one which fails completely.
 Its another layer which gets introduced while building scalable systems. **Base Line:** for me pros out weigh the cons

 **Conclusion:** With little modifications, our PUBSUB now supports namespaces (read features, modules, sub-systems, opportunities!!).
 Adding a layer on top of already useful `ActiveSupport::Notification` already feels good enough.

 ## <a name="problem-callbacks-in-denormalized-models">Messy callback chain introduced due to denormalization</a>

 **Problem:** We use mongodb via mongoid and denormalize data to cut down on queries.
 Intially it was some callbacks and method ooverrides, which grew out to be modules and then a simple re-usable denormalization plugin.
-It fall backs to querying data from related model and also cache it for future use.
-This works like a cache fetch or calculate & store strategy with remote document as origin and current document as cache store.
+Plugin fall backs to querying data from related model and also cache it for future use.
+This works like a cache fetch, calculate, store strategy with remote document as origin and current document as cache store.
 The code looks something like:

 {% highlight ruby linenos %}
 # app/models/user.rb